Jakey08/Golanglearn/README.md

-## This repository is for studying Golang.
+## This repository is for studying Golang with hands-on of 'gacha'.

-### I'm working on 'hands-on' which is provided by Gopher Dojo.